Spending a weekend in St Petersburg? If you are visiting St Pete for the first time you can expect it to charm you the longer you hang around.

 If you’re a coffee lover like me you’ll agree that there would be no better way to kickstart a weekend in St Petersburg than by enjoying the local coffee.

-The Crislip Cafe is a St Pete coffee shop located at the back of the gift shop called The Merchant.
-You can enter from the giftshop entrance off of central or walk through the Crislip Arcade (an alleyway full of other shops) and enter directly from the entrance there.
+The Crislip Cafe is one of my favorite coffee shops in St Pete located at the back of the gift shop called The Merchant.
+You can enter from the giftshop entrance off of Central or walk through the Crislip Arcade (an alleyway full of other shops) and enter directly from the entrance there.

 When finished pop back over to the gift shop for some locally made souvenirs or gifts to take back to friends and family.
 If you’re sensitive with time then the Crislip Cafe is a great two-in-one stop.